28 Feb Jewelry Insurance: Be Proactive; Be Prepared

 If you have determined that financially it makes sense to insure your engagement ring (or any piece of jewelry), you can expect to pay between 1 and 2% of the value of your jewelry as an annual premium.
-In simpler terms, for every $100, you will pay $1-$2 each year.
-For a diamond ring valued at $2500, the premium would be $25-$50 a year.
+In other words, for every $100, you will pay $1-$2 each year.
+For example, a diamond ring valued at $2500, the premium would be $25-$50 a year.
 For an engagement ring valued at $25,000, you can expect to pay between $250 and $500 a year for your premium.

 5) How does the insurance company know the value of my engagement ring?

 You are going to need to have an appraisal of your diamond ring, especially if you don’t have a receipt.
 A trusted jeweler can provide you with an appraisal or you can work with organizations like USA Gemological Laboratory (www.eglusa.com) or Gemological Institute of America (www.gia.edu).
 Take note that what an insurance company values an item at and what you get paid when you file a claim are not always the same thing.
-There is insurance lingo within the fine lines of your insurance policy that determines how claims are paid.
+There is insurance lingo within the fine lines of your diamond ring insurance policy that determines how claims are paid.
 Be sure to ask your agent whether the insurance company will replace your ring or will cut you a check – and if the latter, how will they determine how much you get paid.

 This is a great question and it really comes down to who owns the ring.
 When the ring is purchased, it belongs to the person who bought it.
 If they are going to hold on to the ring to propose at a much later date, that person should purchase valuable article insurance (if you’ve determined that the ring should be insured – see question 2).
 When the proposal happens, ownership is then turned over to the recipient.
-At that point, if the ring should be insured, the recipient will have to purchase their own insurance.
-Even if the couple lives together, if they are not a legal entity, the person who currently OWNS the ring is the person who currently INSURES the ring.
+At that point, if the ring should be insured, the recipient will have to purchase their own diamond ring insurance.
+Even if the couple lives together, if they are not a legal entity.
+Therefore the person who currently OWNS the ring is the person who currently INSURES the ring.